yogeshhk/TeachingDataScience/README.md

 - For Giving back from classes to masses, dyan-eshwar.
 - If any $: Donate to CoEP Alumni, Jagriti, Aai for causes (Experfy/INE already)
 - For better own understanding
-- Tensorflow (Google backing, good production ready tooling) -->
+- Tensorflow (No conflict of interest, Google backing, good production ready, Demand for job & training) -->

 Avenues: @TFUG Pune, Colleges/Confs, GDE speakers opportunities